 In the admin section of your CMS or software you are integrating with, we recommend to add a new menu to show the Web Analytics reports for the website.

 Many plugins above will have a new entry in a menu, that loads the Piwik Dashboard in an iframe (click here to view an example of the dashboard you can embed).
 You can also embed individual widgets: in Piwik, click on the “Widgets” link in the top menu to view all examples (many useful ones to choose from).

 Publishing your plugin to share with the community

 - Please consider releasing under the GPL license, a simple step to ensure the freedom of your users.

 - Consider publishing the source code on GitHub, so others can easily contribute.

 - Write a short presentation page in a README, with the description of your Plugin/Module/Extension, some screenshots, instructions to download & install the plugin, and contact information if a bug is found.

-- Once your plugin is published online, please contact us (see email in the footer of this page) to get it listed here.
+- Once your plugin is published online, please contact us to get it listed here.

 - If there is an official plugin repository for the platform you are writing (such as WordPress Plugin Repository for WordPress), please submit your Piwik plugin to this repository/marketplace to ensure it gets visibility.